Skip to content

 About Carnegie Library of Pittsburgh - To Foster Literacy, Enable Exploration and Create Connections with Our Neighbors

 Carnegie Library of Pittsburgh supports individual and collective achievement, access to knowledge, and a sense of joy and belonging.
-Through the community’s investment, the Library is enhancing the lives of people in the greater Pittsburgh region with dynamic and diverse resources such as creative learning programs for children and teens, job and career assistance for our community's workforce, and free computer and Internet access for all.
-Carnegie Library of Pittsburgh builds community, enables learning, provides access and values people.
+With the community’s investment, the Library is enhancing the lives of people in the greater Pittsburgh region with dynamic and diverse collections and resources such as creative learning programs for children and teens, job and career assistance for our community's workforce, and free computer and Internet access for all.
+Through community connections, responsive services, regional cooperation and organizational excellence, Carnegie Library of Pittsburgh is positively impacting the lives of our neighbors.

 Contact